 Previously, I have been a postdoctoral researcher at the University of Zurich and WZB Berlin Social Science Center.
 I have also been a fellow in the Weatherhead Scholars Program at Harvard University.
 I received my PhD from the Graduate School of Decision Sciences at the University of Konstanz.

 I am interested in subnational demands for autonomy and independence, as well as referendums as a tool in the pursuit of such demands.
 My ongoing work assesses the effect of economic crises on sovereignty referendums in Europe.
 In my dissertation, I offer the first unifying theory of how symbolic territorial attachments affect the incidence, strategy choice and success of demands for self-determination on a global scale.

-My work has been published in Comparative Political Studies and Zeitschrift für Politikwissenschaft.
+My work has been published in Comparative Political Studies, Nations and Nationalism, Nationalism and Ethnic Politics, as well as Zeitschrift für Politikwissenschaft.

 You can reach me via email at friederike.kelle[at]base.bund.de.

 Photo credit: Annette Koroll FOTOS